jasonm/jasonm.github.com/source/_posts/2011-09-25-notes-from-the-mit-startup-bootcamp-2011.markdown

 > Recruit a diversity of success.

-Paul spoke on recruiting three kinds of recruiting: companies recruiting new hires, companies recruiting investors, and job-seekers recruiting companies.
+Paul spoke on three kinds of recruiting: companies recruiting new hires, companies recruiting investors, and job-seekers recruiting companies.

 When you're recruiting, look for success, regardless of the kind.
 In fact, look